Google Pay

 5. Send payment token

-- Specify the token as the payment value in encryptedCustomerInput.
+- Use the Client SDK to encrypt the token and send it as a payment value in the encryptedCustomerInput of the Create Payment request.
 This input is an encrypted list of key-value pairs, usually containing user input, which is compiled based on the actual input field.
 The customer's encrypted payment details:

 - are encrypted again